Skip to content

 - Return dicts or Pydantic models

-**Forms** are created via `create_form`, not as files.
+**Forms** are created via `create_form`.
 Create the workflow first, verify with `list_workflows`, then create the form linked to the workflow ID.

 **Apps** are built granularly: `create_app` > edit files with `replace_content` > preview > `publish_app` only when the user asks.

-Use Claude Code + /bifrost:build if you want the best experience - it handles mode switching, validation, and testing automatically.
+Use Claude Code + /bifrost:build for the best experience — it handles mode switching, validation, and testing automatically.

 Use Local SDK if you prefer a different AI tool or want full control over your git workflow.

-Use MCP if you don’t want a local dev environment, or for quick one-off edits and form/app creation.
+Use MCP if you don’t want a local dev environment, or for quick one-off edits and chat-augmented exploration.

 All three approaches can be combined.
-A common pattern is developing workflows locally with the SDK, then using MCP tools to create forms and apps that reference those workflows.
+A common pattern is developing workflows locally with the SDK, mutating entities (forms, agents, configs) via CLI, and using MCP for exploration.